Jean Batten: England to New Zealand

 By this time, Batten's preparations for another world record flight, from England to New Zealand, were underway.
 She also aimed to break the men's record for the England-Australia flight, which stood at six days, 21 hours, and was held by Jimmy Broadbent.
 Batten and her mother had completed an 80 mi walking trip across the South Downs for fitness while the Gull was being prepared.
 She spent time in London obtaining the necessary permissions to fly over the countries along her route.
 The latest maps were purchased and facilities were arranged for her stops on the way to New Zealand.

 In the presence of a large media turnout, Batten departed Lympne Aerodrome on the morning of 5 October 1936.
-With stops at Marseilles, Brindisi, Cyprus, Syria, and Basra, she arrived at Karachi after two and a half days of flying.
+With stops at Marseille, Brindisi, Cyprus, Syria, and Basra, she arrived at Karachi after two and a half days of flying.
 She had deliberately kept her rest time to a minimum, and the operational ceiling of the Gull allowed her to fly at a height that avoided the worst of the turbulence.
 Batten then flew onto Akyab, in Burma, a distance of 1900 mi with a stop for fuel at Allahabad.
 Making an early start the next day, 9 October, she departed at 1:00am for Alor Star, in British Malaya.
 She encountered bad weather during the 1300 mi flight and was unable to land at Alor Star.
 Instead, she had to go on to Penang, a further 60 mi away.
 She had a fright when she realised the driving rain was stripping the fabric and dope (a lacquer used to weatherproof aircraft fabric) from the leading edges of her wings; this required repair at Penang.
 She flew onto Singapore while it was still light, and the repair work to her wings was performed at the RAF station there.
 By this time, her total flight time was four days, 17 hours.
 She left for Rambang, on Lombok, that night and then onto Kupang in Timor.
 Here she discovered that the tailwheel of the Gull, part of the landing gear, had a puncture.
 It took several hours to effect a repair, and by then it was too late to leave for Darwin.
 She was phlegmatic about the delay for it allowed her to have much-needed sleep.
 She left Kupang at dawn, 11 October, and arrived at Darwin after four hours of flying, where a large crowd had gathered to greet her.
 She had problems landing; the throttle stuck open on one attempt.
 On the second, one of the main wheel brakes failed, causing the Gull to perform a ground loop before coming to a halt.
 The total trip time from England to Australia was five days, 21 hours, which set a new absolute record for a solo flight for this route.
 Batten's achievement was front-page news around the world.